unstoppabledomains/dev-docs/developer-toolkit/reference/resolution-best-practices.md

 ---
-title: Best Practices for Integrating Crypto Payments | UD Developer Portal
+title: Best Practices for Integrating Domain Resolution | UD Developer Portal
-description: This page covers best practices to follow while integrating crypto payments.
+description: This page covers best practices to follow while integrating Unstoppable Domains resolution.
 ---

-# Best Practices for Integrating Crypto Payments
+# Best Practices for Integrating Domain Resolution

-Here are best practices to ensure the proper integration of the Unstoppable Domains crypto payments feature into your applications:
+Here are best practices to ensure the proper integration of the Unstoppable Domains resolution features into your applications:

 ## Don’t Hard-code UD Domain Endings Into Your Application